-- During this time, mix the eggs and the rest of sugar (75 g).
+- During this time, mix the eggs and the rest of the sugar (75 g).
 Add the corn starch, then the heavy cream.
 Mix vigorously.

-- After the 15 min. are done, pour the egg mixture on the rhubarb and put again in the oven for 20 min.
+- After the 15 min. are done, pour the egg mixture on the rhubarb and put it again in the oven for 20 min.

 - Lower your oven to the minimum temperature (mine is 170 F).

-- Beat egg whites with electric mixer on high speed until foamy.
+- Beat egg whites with an electric mixer on high speed until foamy.
 Pour 1 tablespoon at a time of sugar, then add vanilla extract without stopping to beat.
 The meringue needs to be stiff and glossy.

 - Spread meringue over rhubarb mixture to edge of crust with a spatula.

 - Verify that your oven is at its lowest temperature before you put your pie in it.
 Let the meringue dry for approximately 30 min. or more if needed.
 The meringue will be lightly crunchy.
 If you do not want it crunchy, put it under the grill (or color with a torch) for a few minutes.
-For mine, I let the meringue cook for 30 min. and use a torch to give a nice color.
+For mine, I let the meringue cook for 30 min. and use a torch to give it a nice color.